Ma Fuxiang

-Ma Fuxiang (马福祥 (馬福祥, Mǎ Fúxiáng, Ma Fu-hsiang), Xiao'erjing: مَا فُثِیَانْ, French romanization: Ma-Fou-hiang or Ma Fou-siang; 4 February 1876 – 19 August 1932) was a Chinese military and political leader spanning the Qing Dynasty through the early Republic of China and illustrated the power of family, the role of religious affiliations and the interaction of Inner Asian China and the national government of China.
-He was a prominent Muslim warlord in northwest China.
-Ma Fuxiang originally served under Dong Fuxiang, like other Ma Clique Muslim warlords such as Ma Anliang.
+Ma Fuxiang (马福祥 (馬福祥, Mǎ Fúxiáng, Ma Fu-hsiang), Xiao'erjing: مَا فُثِیَانْ, French romanization: Ma-Fou-hiang or Ma Fou-siang; 4 February 1876 – 19 August 1932) was a Chinese Muslim scholar, military officer and politician, spanning from the Qing Dynasty through the early Republic of China.
+His positions illustrated the power of family, the role of religious affiliations and the interaction of Inner Asian China and the national government of China.
+A prominent Muslim warlord in northwest China, Ma Fuxiang originally served under Dong Fuxiang, like other Ma Clique Muslim warlords such as Ma Anliang.

 Ma was born in Linxia, Gansu.
 He was named the military governor of Xining and then of Altay, in Qing times.
 He held a large number of military posts in the northwestern region after the founding of the republic.
 He was governor of Qinghai in 1912, Ningxia from 1912 to 1920, and Suiyuan from 1920 to 1925.
 Having turned to Chiang Kai-shek in 1928, he was made chairman (governor) of the government of Anhui in 1930.
 He was elected a member of the National Government Commission and then appointed the mayor of Qingdao, special municipality.
 He was also the president of the Mongolian–Tibetan Commission and a member of the Central Executive Committee of the Kuomintang.
 He died in August 1932.